AT Commander's

 After turning the body upside-down, I saw that the windshield was held on my

-just a few screws.
-Unscrewing
+just a few screws. slotted into place on

 the sides, and the screws hold it at the bottom, where the dash would be).